reinhart1010/nix/docs/en/common/alacritty.md

 Cross-platform, GPU-accelerated terminal emulator.
 More information: <https://github.com/alacritty/alacritty>.

-- Open a new Alacritty window:
+- Start a new Alacritty process and create a window:

 `alacritty`

+- Start the Alacritty daemon (without creating a window):

+`alacritty --daemon`

+- Create a new window using the already running Alacritty process:

+`alacritty msg create-window`

-- Run in a specific directory:
+- Start the shell in a specific directory (also works with `alacritty msg create-window`):

 `alacritty --working-directory `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/directory</span>

-- [e]xecute a command in a new Alacritty window:
+- [e]xecute a command in a new Alacritty window (also works with `alacritty msg create-window`):

 `alacritty -e `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">command</span>